1and1internet/ubuntu-18-nginx-uwsgi-python3/README.md

-# ubuntu-16-nginx-passenger
+# ubuntu-18-uwsgi-python3

-A Docker image for Phusion Passenger and nginx.
-Intended for eventual deployment under OpenShift.
+A Docker image for python3 wsgi applications

-* Phusion Passenger is a web application server: https://www.phusionpassenger.com/
-* Nginx is a high performance HTTP server: https://www.nginx.com/
-* OpenShift is a container application platform based on Docker: https://www.openshift.org/
-* Docker is an software containerization tool: https://www.docker.com/